Architectural Encounters – Designing Colonial Canterbury

 23 October 2019 - Rutherford's Den

-In this lecture, Dr Ian Lochhead examines the challenges settler architects faced when designing buildings for Christchurch and Canterbury during the period from first settlement until the end of the provincial government era.
+In this Architectural Encounters – Designing Colonial Canterbury 1850-1876 lecture, Dr Ian Lochhead examines the challenges settler architects faced when designing buildings for Ōtautahi Christchurch and Waitaha Canterbury during the period from first settlement until the end of the provincial government era.

 Wrestling with materials that behaved differently from the ones they were familiar with, reacting to a climate that was erratic and prone to high winds and confronting geological conditions that were both unpredictable and unstable, architects in colonial Canterbury faced unprecedented challenges.
 The problems resulting from inexperience in the new land, and the lessons derived from costly failures provide the background to the emergence of the province’s early architecture.